MorningK/Web2.0HW1/README.md

 ##Files
-1、index.html, the first of two web pages
+* index.html, the first of two web pages

-2、pie.html, the second of two web pages
+* pie.html, the second of two web pages

-3、recipe.css, the style sheet for pie.html
+* recipe.css, the style sheet for pie.html